aaron-grau/curic/react/projects/synthesizer/README.md

 + Import your `tracks` and `isRecording` reducer.
 + Update your root reducer so it combines your `notes`, `tracks` and `isRecording` reducers.
 + Test that this works by looking at your initial application state.
+Hint: `console.log(store.getState())`.

 ## Phase 6: Recording Track Components

+Now let's build the interface that users will use to add tracks to our store.

 + Create a new directory `components/recorder`.